 Also, shift work can be stressful both to the firefighter and to the firefighter’s family.
 Looking back at my career, for 25 years of active duty, I spent fully 1/3 of my life away from my home and my family.
 We worked a 24/48 shift rotation.
 I missed birthdays, Christmases, family gatherings, graduations, and many other important milestones.
 This kind of stress causes the divorce rate among firefighters to exceed the national average.

 If you can get past those minor negatives, firefighting can lead to satisfying and enjoyable career experiences.
 You will become a brother in a long tradition of service.
 The firefighting family is a large one.
-Firefighters share experiences and the knowledge that every firefighter is someone that has faced the same realities and experienced the same challenges.
-These shared experiences build a kindred spirit that gives all firefighters a special relationship that crosses departments, jurisdictions, and even continents.
+Firefighters share experiences and the knowledge that every firefighter is someone who has faced the same realities and experienced the same challenges.
+These shared experiences build a kindred spirit that gives all firefighters a special relationship that crosses departments, jurisdictions, and continents.

 Applying & Getting Started in the Industry